 Individual wineries often have open cellar days especially over weekends and often Friday nights.
 At such events, visitors may literally find themselves sitting in the front room of the vintner so these events are best for people intending to actually buy.
-Traditionally, Swiss wine is sold directly from the cellar to consumer, so wine producers take winetasting very seriously.
+Traditionally, Swiss wine is sold directly from the cellar to consumers, so wine producers take wine tasting very seriously.

 A good alternative is to have a meal at a vineyard accompanied by a range of wines suitable to go with every course.
 These meals are usually available on Friday and Saturday nights and usually require reservations or a minimum group size, which may be as small as six or eight adults.

 Cantonal and regional open days give good opportunities to check out wineries offering meals.
 Alternatively, enquire through the local tourist offices or follow links from the cantonal organizations listed above.

 Many towns and wine-growing regions have community cellars where a variety of wines from different growers may be tasted.
 Expect a charge depending on the number of wines tasted and whether any bottles are bought – usually around CHF20 for six wines with the charge waived if 6 or 12 bottles are bought.